yegor256/requs/README.md

 ![Lines of code](https://img.shields.io/tokei/lines/github/yegor256/requs)

 REQUS is a controlled natural language (CNL) for requirements specifications.
-It explained in details in [this paper](https://www.yegor256.com/pdf/2021/requs.pdf), which was published in the
+It is explained in details in [this paper](https://www.yegor256.com/pdf/2021/requs.pdf), which was published in the
 [Proceedings of the 1st ACM SIGPLAN International Workshop on Beyond Code: No Code (BCNC)](https://dl.acm.org/doi/abs/10.1145/3486949.3486963).
 More details about REQUS syntax you can find at [www.requs.org](http://www.requs.org/).